 As part of the work that has been created Interpreters (Deafblind and BSL), captioning and audio description are embedded throughout the festival.

-Events will take place at Touchbase Pears, Selly Oak and MAC.
+Events will take place at Touchbase Pears, Selly Oak and Midlands Arts Centre (MAC).
 Transport between venues will be available.

 When: Friday 18 May – Sunday 20 May